Post-Vasectomy Semen Specimens

 The American Urological Association (AUA) post-vasectomy guideline published in 2012 has these recommendations:

 - Report both the presence and absence of sperm and the presence or absence of sperm motility on the patient report.

 - If no sperm are seen in the uncentrifuged specimen, report that the presence of sperm is below the limit of detection.

 - Do not centrifuge the specimen for further assessment; centrifugation can negatively affect motility.

-A semen specimen received for routine semen analysis that apparently has no sperm present when it is examined microscopically can, for most clinical purposes, be reported as <2 x 106 /mL.
+A semen specimen received for routine semen analysis with no sperm present when it is examined microscopically can, for most clinical purposes, be reported as <2 x 106 /mL.
 If it is necessary to document the absence of sperm, the sample must be re-evaluated after the specimen has been concentrated.
 Concentration is accomplished by centrifuging a 1 mL aliquot of the well-mixed specimen at 3000G for 15 minutes.
-The concentrated portion (sediment) of the sample is then examined by placing a drop of the sediment on each of two slides and systematically observing the entire coverslipped area of both slides.
-If no sperm are seen on the concentrated sample a report of "no sperm seen on a concentrated sample" can be made.
+The concentrated portion (sediment) of the sample is then examined by placing a drop of the sediment on each of the two slides and systematically observing the entire coverslipped area of both slides.
+If no sperm are seen on the concentrated sample, a report of "no sperm seen on a concentrated sample" can be made.
 The absence of sperm suggests a diagnosis of azoospermia.